How does automatic geolocation work?

 Fortunately, most phones today allow websites to ask the browser for information about the user's location.
 This provides very accurate results, usually based on a combination of the phone's GPS system and other location technologies (like nearby WiFi networks).
 When we detect a visitor using a phone, we'll ask the browser for a location to ensure your store locator shows accurate results.

-The tradeoff here is that accurate location data is considered privacy-impacting, so browsers will prompt the user for permission before granting access to the locator.
+The tradeoff here is that browsers will prompt the user for permission before granting access to the locator.
 This is usually a single tap away, so we feel it's still a better option than trying to type in a city or address on a phone keyboard.
 Additionally, if a visitor just tapped on a link to a store locator, they'll likely understand the reason for the request and be open to accepting it.